MM2021-811/ImageIdentification/readme.md

 # Main function and notebook
 The main notebook is report_demo.ipynb.
 Please reference this one for details of this project work.
+If you don't have jupyter installed, you can open report_demo.html in browser to see the results.

 # Other files in this project